Innovative solutions

 What is it?

-• The use of technology, such as artificial intelligence (AI) and machine learning, to prevent, detect, block, report and remove illegal and exploitative material, live streaming and Grooming.
+• The use of technology, such as artificial intelligence (AI) and machine learning, to prevent, detect, block, report and remove illegal and exploitative material, live streaming and grooming.
 It can also be used to deter and detect offenders and identify victims.

 Why is it important?